jackbrumley/whisper-dictation/README.md

 ## Download and Run

-### Download Zip File
+### Download
 To download the latest version of the application, click [here](https://github.com/jackbrumley/whisper-dictation/archive/refs/heads/main.zip) to download a ZIP file of the repository.

 1. Extract the contents of the ZIP file to a folder on your computer.
 2. Navigate to the extracted folder and double-click `main.py`.

-### Or  Clone Repository
+### Or  Clone

-Alternatively if you have git installed you can you can clone the respository:
+Alternatively if you have git installed you can you can clone the respository, browse to the directory and run it from the command line.
 ```
 cd c:\Temp
 git clone https://github.com/jackbrumley/whisper-dictation